Emily-Nilsen/malagaclasica2024/README.md

-# Flemmen & Co.
-Advokatfirma
+# Festival Málaga Clásica

-Flemmen & Co.
-Advokatfirma is a landing page for lawyer Christian Flemmen Johansen and is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
-The bilingual site is available in English and Norwegian and includes examples of published articles and a contact information.
+Málaga Clásica is a landing page for the international Festival Málaga Clásica and is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+The bilingual site is available in English and Spanish.

-Here is a link to the [Flemmen & Co.
-Advokatfirma](https://www.flemmenco.no/) website.
+Here is a link to the [Málaga Clásica](https://www.malagaclasica.com/) website.

 ## Technologies Used